magfest-archive/simple-rams-deploy/README.md

 This deploy supports multiple events with different configuration.
 Pick an event from [the list of valid events](https://github.com/magfest/simple-rams-deploy/blob/master/valid_eventnames.txt) (examples: 'magstock', 'labs', 'prime')

-## Install instructions (Windows)
+## Windows-specific setup

+1. open a git BASH terminal by clicking Start menu and typing 'git bash'.
+You should see a black  command prompt window with green text.

-1. clone this repository (this repository is named 'simple-rams-deploy') somewhere on your local computer.
+2. clone this repository (this repository is named 'simple-rams-deploy') somewhere on your local computer.
    You can do this by opening a command prompt and running the following commands:
    ```
    cd C:\wherever\you\want\your\project\to\live\